-For further information about the accreditation status of this or any other psychology doctoral program, please contact the APA Office of Consultation and Accreditation, American Psychological Association, 750 First Street NE, Washington, D.C.
+&lt;sup>12For further information about the accreditation status of this or any other psychology doctoral program, please contact the APA Office of Consultation and Accreditation, American Psychological Association, 750 First Street NE, Washington, D.C.
 20002-4242, Phone: (202) 336-5979.

-2Applicants should contact state and provincial psychology licensing boards to obtain information about their licensing requirements.
+&lt;sup>13Applicants should contact state and provincial psychology licensing boards to obtain information about their licensing requirements.